The History of Reigate Manor

 The record attempt took place on Coniston Water in the Lake District in 1951, but it almost ended in disaster after a structural failure at 170 mph.
 Despite this inauspicious start, Donald went on to set seven world water speed records between 1955 and 1964.
 He also broke the world land speed record and was the only man in history to hold both land and water records in the same year.
 Donald died during another water speed record attempt on Coniston Water in January 1967.

-Margaret Park and her sister owned Reigate Hill Hotel until 1972 when they sold it to Wayside Inns Limited who changed the name to Wayside Manor.
+Margaret Park remained the sole owner and proprietor of Reigate Hill Hotel until 1972 she sold it to Wayside Inns Limited who changed the name to Wayside Manor.
 Two years later Wayside Inns Limited went into receivership.

 In 1974 the hotel was sold to John Coyne, who lived at Underbeeches in Underhill Park Road.
 He changed the name of the hotel to Reigate Manor Hotel.
 Coyne sold the hotel to Raymond Terence ‘Terry’ Marsh and his company Finbar Limited in 1977 and Graeme Attridge became a director of Reigate Manor Limited.

 In 1999 the hotel was sold to its current owner CQK Limited, later CQK Hotels Limited, but the name remained Reigate Manor.
 Graeme Attridge stayed in charge until 17th October 2012, when Giles Thomas took over the reins.
 In 2017 Giles became Group General Manager of CQK Hotels and Vikas Shrivastava became General Manager of the hotel.